Please click below to start an application!

 April 15, 2019 - Application deadline for 2nd review: (pending space availability)

 We seek (and seem to attract!) creative, motivated, mature students who have already demonstrated a strong interest in the integration of theater and therapy.

 Integrity, introspection, and dedication are all essential attributes.
 Our students come to the program from around the world.
 Applicants must have a background in drama/theater and a minimum of two undergraduate psychology courses.
 Volunteer or paid work experience in human services is strongly recommended.

 We encourage and embrace diversity in our program, and place a high value on having students from a variety of racial and cultural backgrounds; other representations of diversity (including age range) are also important to us.
 We look at each applicant holistically, and if you feel passionate about this field, we welcome your application.

-THE DEADLINE TO APPLY FOR THE FALL SEMESTER IS JANUARY 15.
 Admission is for the Fall semester only.
-Those applicants who are selected to interview will be invited to San Francisco for interviews that are held in late February to early March.
+Applicants who are selected to interview will be invited to San Francisco for interviews that are held in late February to early March.
 Please visit Applying to CIIS for deadlines and other important dates.